MicrosoftLearning/mslearn-fabric/Instructions/Labs/00-lakehouse.md

     ---
     *This fails - for some reason it doesn't recognize the **product** table!*

+    *We can wait for this to be fixed, or just cut this section (it's nice to show the end-to-end; but at this point we've covered the core "lakehouse" stuff)*

     ---

 3. In the tabs at the bottom of the **Explorer** pane, select **Model**.

     ---
-    *When we get the model to refresh, we'll add steps here to create a relationship between the two tables.*
+    *If we get the model to refresh, we'll add steps here to create a relationship between the two tables.*

     ---